naji0006/Prac_2/prac_2.md

 Seeing how that went.

-Recommendation to correct the code to pass the failed test:
-“Failed to return token from token challenge request” is caused by the following misplacement of iteration statement.
+Recommendation to correct the code to pass the failed test: ï¿½Failed to return token from token challenge requestï¿½ is caused by the following misplacement of iteration statement.
 Please follow up the comments made in the code snippet to correct the issue.

 int byteRead2 = 0;
 char line2[3000];